-- 2.14.8 Where special circumstances require students to take a leave of absence exceeding 7 days but less than one semester, students must seek approval from the Programme Leader and submit a leave application form (REG-20) to Registry. - 2.14.9 Upon expiry of the leave period, the student must return to his/her studies.
-If the student fails to report to the College according to the schedule, he or she will be considered to have unofficially withdrawn from the programme. - 2.14.10 In case the student is still unable to attend classes after leave period, he or she may consult the Programme Leader and apply to the Registry for special consideration to extend the leave period, beyond which no further extension shall be granted. - 2.14.11 The Student Academic Advisor will follow up and advise the concerned student on his/her academic development throughout the student's study period, including the extended period of leave.
+- 2.13.13 Students may be permitted to take leave of absence from their studies in cases of health problems, study-related placement, or other circumstances as deemed acceptable by the School.
+Deadline for the application for leave of absence is at least 3 weeks before the start of the examination period. - 2.13.14 Where special circumstances require students to take a leave of absence exceeding 21 days but less than one semester period, students must submit a leave application form (REG-20) to Registry, as early as possible before the leave is taken.
+The Leave of Absence would last until the end of the semester concerned. - 2.13.15 Students should continue the studies and attend classes and assessment until receiving notification from Registry. - 2.13.16 The application will be considered and endorsed by the respective Programme Leader and approved by the respective School Dean. - 2.13.17 The students will receive written notification of the application result by Registry. - 2.13.18 Upon the expiry of the leave period, the student must return to his/her studies.
+If the student fails to report to the College according to the schedule, he or she will be considered to have unofficially withdrawn from the programme. - 2.13.19 In case the student is still unable to attend classes after leave period, he or she may consult the Programme Leader and apply to the Registry for special consideration to extend the leave period, beyond which no further extension shall be granted. - 2.13.20 The Student Academic Advisor will follow up and advise the concerned student on his/her academic development throughout the student's study period, including the extended period of leave. - 2.13.21 Students who are absent for a prolonged period in a course without prior permission will be given a Grade F (Fail).
+The Grade F will be recorded on the students' transcript.

-2.15 Unofficial Withdrawal
+2.14 Unofficial Withdrawal

-- 2.15.1 Students will be considered as unofficially withdrawn from study if they fail to settle the tuition fee by the payment due date without prior approval.
-And they: - (i) will not be allowed to take any assessment since his/her student status had been removed. - (ii) must complete the clearing procedures of the College within 3 weeks from the date of the notice.
-Please refer to paragraphs 2.16.3 and 2.16.4 for details. - (iii) may apply for re-instatement by submitting a completed application form (REG-10) to the concerned School via Registry.
-Upon approval of the application, the students shall pay the prescribed fee on re-instatement.
+- 2.14.1 A student will be considered as unofficially withdrawn from study if he/she fails to settle the tuition fee by the payment due date without prior approval.
+And he/she is not allowed to take any assessment since his/her student status has been removed. - 2.14.2 Students who are unofficially withdrawn from their studies must complete the clearing procedures of the College within 3 weeks from the date of the notice.
+Otherwise, transcripts and testimonials will not be issued.
+Please refer to paragraphs 2.15.3 and 2.15.4 for details. - 2.14.3 Students who are unofficially withdrawn from their studies and wish to continue their study can apply for re-instatement by submitting a completed application form (REG-10) to the concerned School via Registry.
+For the application for re-instatement, students shall pay the prescribed fee. - 2.14.4 Effective from AY2025/2026, students who are absence from all classes of all courses for six consecutive weeks or above without justification or notification to the Registry will be regarded as having unofficially withdrawn from the programme.

-2.16 Official Withdrawal
+2.15 Official Withdrawal